ALL ABOUT MORTGAGES

 - It let's you shop with confidence, knowing how much house you can buy and what your actual payments will be.

-Bob worked in the mortgage industry for 17 years and still has strong contacts.
+I have worked in the mortgage industry for 17 years and still has strong contacts.
 We recommend only mortgage loan originators who have proven themselves with dozens of our clients over many years time.
-Two that have done the job, helping many of our clients to secure a mortgage and to buy the home they wanted are Mike Wickham and Alan Pressley.
-Do yourself a favor and give one of them a call.
-Get pre-qualified now.
+Give me a call at (317) 625-0655 so we can started!

 In addition to credit scores, credit reports, job history and other factors, one of the key qualifying items is Debt-to-Income ratio, or simply, Debt Ratio.
 Every loan program has its own qualifying number, and many lenders have their own numbers as well.
 The allowable ratio may be more or less depending on factors such as credit score or how large or small your cash down payment will be.
 Debt Ratios are calculated by dividing your monthly debts by your monthly income.
 Here are some of the items that go into the calculation: